 Price: $17.61 to $22.97

-Located in one of the best districts in Melbourne, the Ritz is right in the midst of the beach suburb of St. Kilda.
+Located in one of the best districts in Melbourne, The Ritz for Backpackers is right in the midst of the beach suburb of St. Kilda.
 It is located near some of the area’s best nightclubs and bars as well as restaurants, shops, cafes, and pubs.
 It’s just a stone’s throw away from the beach, and the tram can take you to the city.

 Just downstairs, you’ll come across a British Pub that hosts nightly dinner specials and evening activities.
 You can also unwind in the hostel’s television lounge, play pool with other guests, or catch up with friends at the internet cafe.